 I began to lose myself

-I lost my job, my identity, everything, after marriage.
-The least I expected from everyone was acceptance, love and respect.
+I lost my job, my identity, everything after marriage.
+The least I expected from everyone was acceptance, love, and respect.
 Unfortunately, I got none.
 Feeling disrespected in a relationship is one thing, but looking around for support and getting none is the hardest part.

 But then I had an epiphany

 I started looking for a job to keep myself engaged.
 In 2015, I got a job in a company near my home.
-You can’t imagine my happiness as I got the key to uphold my own freedom.
+You can’t imagine my happiness as I got the key to upholding my own freedom.
 At least, I could spend a few hours as I wished.
+My in-laws and husband opposed my decision, saying the pay was very less.
+I understood they didn’t actually care about my well-being but had an ulterior motive.

 They were worried about who’d take care of the daily household chores like cooking and cleaning.
 I assured them that I would do everything before leaving the house and after coming back.
 I started work, making sure that my housework wasn’t affected.
 Everybody in the house today is happy, and even I am happy and content with my work.
 I can get fresh air outside instead of getting stifled in the suffocating atmosphere at home.